Chris Turner (footballer, born 1958): Sheffield Wednesday

 Born in Sheffield, Turner began his goalkeeping career at Sheffield Wednesday, turning professional in August 1976.
+He was capped at England Youth level.
 He enjoyed a highly successful debut season, winning the club's Player of the Year award for his performances across his 52 appearances as Len Ashurst's Owls posted an eighth-place finish in the Third Division in the 1976–77 campaign.
 Wednesday slipped to 14th-place in the 1977–78 season, and Turner was limited to 31 appearances as new manager Jack Charlton looked for a larger-sized goalkeeper in Bob Bolder.
-Wednesday again finished 14th in 1978–79, and Turner played 32 games at Hillsborough, whilst also spending a five-game loan spell at bottom club Lincoln City.
+Wednesday again finished 14th in 1978–79.
+Turner played 32 games at Hillsborough, whilst also spending a five-game loan spell at bottom club Lincoln City.
 He was voted onto the PFA Team of the Year, alongside teammate Brian Hornsby.
 Despite this award, Charlton sold Turner on to Sunderland for £80,000 in July 1979.

 Sunderland

 Ken Knighton led the Rokerites to promotion out of the Second Division in 1979–80 – they finished runners-up, just a point behind champions Leicester City – with Turner playing 30 of the club's 42 league games as he fended off competition from Barry Siddall.
 He then featured 31 times as they consolidated their First Division status with a 17th-place finish.
 New manager Alan Durban then led Sunderland to a 19th-place finish in 1981–82, with Turner being limited to only 19 league appearances.
-He regained his first-team status in the 1982–83 season, playing 41 matches as Sunderland posted a 16th-place finish; during the season he managed to keep six clean sheets in a row.
+He regained his first-team status in the 1982–83 season, playing 41 matches as Sunderland posted a 16th-place finish; during the season, he managed to keep six clean sheets in a row.
 Len Ashurst took charge for the end of the 1983–84 campaign, and kept faith in Turner, who ended the season with 48 appearances to his name.
 He featured 53 times across the 1984–85 campaign, his last one at Roker Park, as Sunderland were relegated in 21st-place.
 Sunderland did also make it to the League Cup final at Wembley Stadium in 1985, but lost 1–0 to Norwich City after Gordon Chisholm deflected Asa Hartford's shot past Turner just after half-time.
 The campaign did end on a positive note on a personal level for Turner, as supporters voted him the club's Player of the Year.